-h Full Year
+Length Prerequisites Full Year Nil

 Christian Studies as a subject is guided by the Lutheran 'Christian Studies Curriculum Framework' and informed by ACARA's General Capabilities and Cross Curriculum Priorities.

 Year 10s focus on perception and world-views and how these realities act as lenses through which we both read and respond to the world.